MicrosoftDocs/connected-spaces/articles/web-app-command-center.md

 remains above the maximum occupancy threshold.

 > [!IMPORTANT]
-> You must allow pop-ups in your browser to receive the email notifications (pop-up blockers must be disabled).
+> You must allow pop-ups (pop-up blockers must be disabled) in your browser to receive the email notifications.

 ## Customize a Power Automate flow to send email notifications when the maximum occupancy threshold is exceeded